ogreowl/dark-wizard-gpt3-npc/README.md

 <font size=”32”>**Suggestions for future research:**</font>

 1: People should try using GPT-3 to make other parts of video games more immersive.
-For example. after a player buys an item, steals something, or casts a spell, NPCs can generate original lines of dialogue.
+For example, after a player buys an item, steals something, or casts a spell, NPCs can generate original lines of dialogue.

 2: People should experiment with giving GPT-3 different instructions for how to respond with the player.
 With this technology, it's definitely possible to create a more complex character with a backstory, motivation, passions, fears, etc.